CloudplexPlatform/developer-community/kubernetes/persistent volumes/labs/hostfet/hostfet.md

 Lets select the volume which we have added on the canvas and provide the mount path

-Click on configure volume container section
+Click on Advanced Configurations your then select Configure Volume Containers section.

 ![Lab03-contianer-serivce-configuraion-05](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/kubernetes/persistent%20volumes/labs/hostfet/images/Lab03-contianer-serivce-configuraion-05.png)